 Add Canned or Fresh Dog Food

 If you normally feed your dog kibble, he might enjoy a different type of dog food stirred in.
 Don’t add too much at once, because changing your dog’s diet quickly can cause digestive upset.
 A few spoonfuls of canned dog food or fresh dog food can add interest to his dry food, though.
 If you want to try fresh food but you don’t have time to make your own, try food from NomNomNow.
-This company will deliver it straight to your door for delicious convenience.
+This company will deliver it straight to your door for delicious convenience and you can get 20% off your first order with FREE shipping.

 Change How You Present the Food